YINI-lang/YINI-spec/Source/YINI-Readme.md

 # YINI Specification v1.0.0 Alpha 3

+is a config and settings file format (similar (but not same) to INI-files) for computer software that consists of plain text with a very simple structure and notation, comprising of Key–Value pairs and Key-List pairs, grouped in sections.

+`YINI` (also `yINI` or `yini`)
 ## So, what is special about YINI?
 In YINI:
 - Strings are enclosed by either single quotes `'` or double quotes `"`, use what you prefer.